tynason/orbitboy/readme.txt

 		if it escapes only after a long time, it's interesting: plot the orbit
-			plot histograms of rad (distance from origin) and external angle plot fourier transform of same to see preiodicity
+			plot histograms of rad (distance from origin) and external angle plot fourier transform of same to see periodicity

 Now, discrete statistics are a little funny, you can never really trust them like their analog counterparts.
 If the sampling rate is too low you lose information and get aliasing, and if the time series is too short you will only ever get craggy looking data whether you are in direct or transform space.